kamilazdybal/PCAfold/docs/tutorials/demo-train-test-selection.rst

 Select fixed number
 -------------------

 We first select fixed number of samples using ``TrainTestSelect.number`` function .
 Let's request 15% of the total data to be train data.
-The function calculates that it needs to select 46 samples from each cluster, which will amount to 14.7% of total samples in the data set.
+The function calculates that it needs to select 46 samples from each cluster, which will amount to 14.7% of total samples in the data set - when the exact percentage specified by the user cannot be achieved, the function will always undersample.

 Select test data with ``test_selection_option=1``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Since there are two ways in which test data can be selected, we start with ``test_selection_option=1`` which will select all remaining observations as test data.

 .. code:: python